BYU-PCCL/holodeck/docs/packages/Dexterity/Playroom/playroom.rst

 .. image:: playroom.png

-This is a small playroom with small, movable toys and windows.
+This is a small playroom with movable toys.

 Layout
 ------